amazon-connect/amazon-connect-salesforce-scv/Solutions/VMX2-VoicemailExpress/readme.md

 6. [Creating your own custom delivery mode for Voicemails](Docs/vmx_custom.md)

 Finally, some basic troubleshooting steps can be found on the [Troubleshooting Common Voicemail Issues](Docs/vmx_troubleshooting.md) page.

+**CURRENT RELEASED VERSION:** 2022.03.07
+Current released version is the version of the code and templates that has been deployed to our S3 buckets